mtrdesign/krait/README.md

 ## Contribution

+Don't hesitate to raise issues and propse improvements!
+Any help is welcome!

+You can find more information about the package development process in the monorepo projects:
+* `/krait-ui` - for the front-end functionality
+* `/krait` - for the back-end functionality

-The contribution guide can be found in the [Krait Docs Website](https://mtrdesign.github.io/krait/contributions).
+More contribution details can be found in the [Krait Docs Website](https://mtrdesign.github.io/krait/contributions).

 ## License